Numerical study of the sharp stratification limit towards bilayer models: Introduction

 \section{Introduction}

 In this article, we study the phenomenon of vertical density stratification in the ocean, and its effect on gravity waves.
 At the geophysical scale, density variations in the ocean are often considered as a small perturbation of a smooth, strictly decreasing density profile $\rhob$ that only depends on the vertical variable $z$; we then speak of a continuous and (strictly) stable stratification.
-Then, one can write the incompressible stratified Euler equations to describe the evolution of the water velocity and density; in this study these equations are posed in the 2D domain $\mathbb{T}_L \times [-H,0]$, where $\mathbb{T}_L$ is the one-dimensional torus of length $2 \pi L$, for some $L > 0$, and where $H> 0$ is the depth of the domain; our setting is summarized in Figure \ref{fig:setting}.
-These equations can easily be extended to other domains, including 3D ones.
+One can write the incompressible stratified Euler equations to describe the evolution of the water velocity and density\nv{.
+I}n this study these equations are posed in the 2D domain $\mathbb{T}_L \times [-H,0]$, where $\mathbb{T}_L$ is the one-dimensional torus of length $2 \pi L$, for some $L > 0$, and where $H> 0$ is the depth of the domain; our setting is summarized in Figure \ref{fig:setting}.
+These equations can \nv{naturally} be extended to other domains, including 3D ones.
 However, our numerical strategy is implemented for the strip $\mathbb{T}_L \times [-H,0]$ so that we restrict to this case for the sake of conciseness.
 Because we focus on the stratification phenomenon, we neglect other ingredients, despite their major role in the description of the ocean at the geophysical scale (for instance, Coriolis forcing, wind stress, non-flat topography, vertical boundaries). \\

 At the non-linear level, local well-posedness of the stratified Euler equations in finite regularity Sobolev spaces has been proven recently, see \cite{Desjardins2019} and \cite{Fradin2024} for studies close to our setting, and for further references.
-However, the study of the qualitative behavior of these equations, even at the linear level, is quite involved, and often reduced to specific density profiles $\rhob$.
-One typical profile is when $\rhob$ is a decreasing exponential with height, which we call homogeneous stratification; in this case, the so-called Brunt-Väisälä frequency does not depend on $z$, which simplifies parts of the analysis.
+The study of the qualitative behavior of these equations, even at the linear level, is \nv{challenging}, and often reduced to specific density profiles $\rhob$.
+One typical profile is when $\rhob$ is a decreasing exponential with height, which \nv{is referred to as} homogeneous stratification; in this case, the so-called Brunt-Väisälä frequency does not depend on $z$, which simplifies parts of the analysis.
 In the present study, we do not make this assumption.
-Also, the numerical resolution of the stratified Euler equations can be costly (see however \cite{CaulfieldVieweg2025} for a study on the large time behavior using direct numerical simulations, and references within).\\
+Also, the numerical resolution of the stratified Euler equations can be costly (see however \cite{CaulfieldVieweg2025} for a study on the large time behavior using direct numerical simulations, and references \nv{therein}).\\